InceptionTime: Finding AlexNet for Time Series Classification: Experimental setup

 Similarly to~\cite{ismailfawaz2018deep}, when comparing with the state-of-the-art results published in~\cite{bagnall2017the} we used the deep learning model's median test accuracy over the different runs.
 Following the recommendations in~\cite{demsar2006statistical} we adopted the Friedman test~\citep{friedman1940a} in order to reject the null hypothesis.
 We then performed the pairwise post-hoc analysis recommended by~\cite{benavoli2016should} where we replaced the average rank comparison by a Wilcoxon signed-rank test with Holm's alpha ($5\%$) correction~\citep{garcia2008an}.
 To visualize this type of comparison we used a critical difference diagram proposed by~\cite{demsar2006statistical}, where a thick horizontal line shows a cluster of classifiers (a clique) that are not-significantly different in terms of accuracy.

 In order to allow for the time series community to build upon and verify our findings, the source code for all these experiments was made publicly available on our companion repository\footnote{\url{https://github.com/hfawaz/\ourmethod{}}}.
-In addition, upon the acceptance of the paper, we will provide the pre-trained deep learning models, thus allowing data mining practitioners to leverage these models in a transfer learning setting~\citep{IsmailFawaz2018transfer}.
+In addition, we provide the pre-trained deep learning models, thus allowing data mining practitioners to leverage these models in a transfer learning setting~\citep{IsmailFawaz2018transfer}.